JuanCG437/selenium-cucumber-java-automation/README.md

-# Web UI test Automation Project - Selenium, Cucumber & Java
+# Web UI test Automation Project

 📌**This repository contains automated UI test using Selenium WebDriver, Cucumber (BDD), and Java.
 Designed for portfolio and learning purposes.**